bolnel/nelsite1/content/articles/is-project-management-right-for-me.md

 ## 7. Are you a “cat herder”?

-“Herding cats” is the term that used to be applied in the context of managing the project team.
+“Herding cats” is the term that [used to be applied](https://www.linkedin.com/pulse/herding-cats-project-managers-catchphrase-joanne-haskins/) in the context of managing the project team.
+This attitude goes away as the Agile mentality spreads and the focus shifts towards self-managing teams.

-This paper published by Project Management Institute (PMI) more than a decade ago dives in-depth into [what “cat herding” is](https://www.pmi.org/learning/library/leading-project-teams-through-chaos-6278) in people management – and how to get rid of this practice in favor of self-managing teams.

 However, the term stroke a chord with me.
 In any case, you’ll be dealing with people facing different directions: different characters, agendas, and expectations.
 Not everyone will be eager to cooperate.